[CSH Seminar] Is caste a relevant comparative concept? (R. Lardinois)

 Abstract:

-For those interested in the comparative dimension of the social sciences, the concept of caste and its trajectory since its emergence in the early 16th century to its uses in the first quarter of the 21 century, in India and outside, present a sociological case whose complexity allows one to question the relevance of the comparative use of this concept.
-Grounded on secondary literature and focusing on the circulation of people and concepts between Europe, India and the United States (excluding Central and South America), the aim of this presentation, a work in progress, is to attempt a partial mapping of the uses of the word caste and to question the meaning of the social realities that this word refers to by paying attention to the contexts of enunciation in which this concept is deployed and to the properties of the scholars who use it.
+For those interested in the comparative dimension of the social sciences, the concept of caste and its trajectory since its emergence in the early 16th century in India and outside, present a sociological case whose complexity allows one to question the relevance of the comparative use of this concept.
+Grounded on secondary literature and focusing on the circulation of people and concepts between Europe, India and the United States, the aim of this presentation, a work in progress, is to attempt a partial mapping of the uses of the word caste and to question the meaning of the social realities that this word refers to by paying attention to the contexts of enunciation in which this concept is deployed and to the properties of the scholars who use it.

 Speaker: